orcasound/orcagsoc/GSOC-contributor-guide.md

 The answer is generally: **Yes**.
 We value creativity, intelligence and enthusiasm above specific knowledge of the libraries or algorithms we use.
-We think that an interested and motivated student who is willing to learn is more valuable than anything else.
+We think that an interested and motivated contributor who is willing to learn is more valuable than anything else.
 The range of available projects should suit people with different backgrounds.
 At the same time, if you have experience using your project of choice or one of its dependencies (e.g. language) make sure to let